top of page

 • Confirm that the sender is an established vendor to your organization.

-• For emails, always check the sender's email address and the website's domain name.
+• Always check the sender's email address and the website's domain name for emails.
 If they don't match your registrar's name or if they use a generic or free email service, be suspicious.

 • Don't click on links or attachments in the message.
 Instead, go directly to your registrar's website and log in to your account.
 You can check the status and expiration date of your domain name there.